 Shared Renewable Energy

-For more details on all of the current state shared renewable energy programs and many of the terms defined below, see IREC’s State Shared Renewable Energy Program Catalog and IREC’s Model Rules for Shared Renewable Energy Programs.
+For more details on all of the current state shared renewable energy programs and many of the terms defined below, see IREC’s Shared Renewables Policy Catalog and IREC’s Model Rules for Shared Renewable Energy Programs.

 Note: The following terms and definitions are grouped in the same five categories in which they appear in the Scorecard criteria: